President signed a sweeping $750 billion health care, tax, and climate bill into law at the White House.

-Just as the time for the end of the solar tax credit was drawing near, Congress passed its relief package at the end of 2020, with some heralding it the Energy Act of 2020.
+Just as the time for the end of the solar tax credit was drawing near, Congress passed its relief package at the end of 2020, with some heralding it as the Energy Act of 2020.
 On Sunday, December 27, 2020, President Trump signed the omnibus spending and COVID relief bill into law.
 This bill provided necessary financial relief for businesses and individuals impacted by COVID and kept the government moving through the pandemic.

 As part of the spending bill, known as HR 133, the government extended the federal solar investment tax credit (ITC) for a few years.
 Here’s what you should know about the solar tax credit extension and how it may affect your solar installation.

-This substantial environmental win gave provisions for reducing hydrofluorocarbon (HFC) emissions, funding for renewable energy research and development, and extensions for the existing solar energy credits, as well as tax credits for off-shore wind-based projects.
+This substantial environmental win gave provisions for reducing hydrofluorocarbon (HFC) emissions, funding for renewable energy research and development, extensions for the existing solar energy credits, and tax credits for off-shore wind-based projects.
 With the solar tax credit, or investment tax credit (ITC), set to decrease in 2021, this legislation gave those installing new solar projects two additional years of federal tax credits.

 Since 2006, the solar ITC has encouraged more than 50% average annual growth for the solar industry but has relied on new legislation to keep it running throughout the past 15 years.
 Without the federal tax credit, it would have been challenging for residential solar installation to develop adequately against the long-standing fossil fuels.